EMSL-Computing/Pore2Chip/README.md

 For more information, see [user guide for EMSL Open OnDemand](https://www.emsl.pnnl.gov/MSC/UserGuide/ood/overview.html)

 ## Known Issues
-* The Feret module will rarely throw an error on some images.
-Being worked on.
+* The coordination algorithm may create pores of coordination of 1, despite the given coordination list not having 1's.
+This is being worked on.

 ## Work in Progress
 * The ability to import and export pore networks in CSV or VTK file formats needed for multi-physics process modeling (e.g., using PFLOTRAN)